THE EARNINGS DIVIDE: London taxi and private hire drivers compare their hourly earning targets

 Average Earnings for Taxi Drivers

 According to the insights shared in the video, London black taxi drivers can see their earnings fluctuate significantly depending on the time of day, the areas they operate in, and the nature of the journeys they pick up.
-According to London taxi driver Tony Cornick, he expects to earn on average, around £40 per hour.
+According to London taxi driver Tony Cornick, he expects to earn around £40 per hour.
 This can spike much higher under certain circumstances, such as completing airport runs, longer fares, securing return fare and working during higher tariff hours.

 Paul Byron, also a licensed taxi driver, detailed how by capitalising on high-demand periods and working higher metered rates at the weekends or evenings, would often return more than £40 per hour.